willianantunes/willianantunes.com/content/blog/2021/06/2021-06-01-regex-data-classes-and-type-hints-with-python-learning-from-tweet-text.md

     pass
 ```

 The defined data class has the parameter `Frozen` as true, which means that its instance will be read-only, and any assignment attempt to fields will generate an exception.
 [Learn more about Frozen Instances in Python's documentation](https://docs.python.org/3/library/dataclasses.html#frozen-instances).
-It was two fields as optional and with value none.
+It has two fields as optional and with value none.
 It allows us to instantiate the data class like the following:

 ```python
 TextDetails(True)
 TextDetails(True, ["FirstWish"], ["first-wish"])
 ```

 The method contract is adequate, thanks to [type hints](https://docs.python.org/3/library/typing.html#module-typing).
 We can take advantage of it and use `mypy` to guarantee all the methods contracts, but let's configure it in the end.
 Let's dive into our method's implementation first.

 ## Method implementation and the RE module

 To have a valid regular expression, I used the site [RegExr](https://regexr.com/) to create it.
 If you don't know how it works, I recommend the book [Piazinho](https://www.amazon.com.br/dp/8575224743/).
 [The regex pattern](https://regexr.com/5u3m2) can be defined in our Python code like the following:

 ```python
 regex_valid_text = re.compile(r".* ?@GenieOfTheLamp concedes ( ?#([a-zA-Z]{1,}))+$")
 ```

 [The method compile](https://docs.python.org/3/library/re.html#re.compile) does the following according to Python documentation:

 > Compile a regular expression pattern into a regular expression object, which can be used for matching using its match(), search() and other methods.

 We'll use [another regex pattern](http://regexr.com/5u3m8) to transform our hashtag into a slug.
 We just need to identify the upper case letters, ignoring the first matched group to avoid inserting a dash at the beginning.
 Now that we have our regex expressions determined, it's essential to clean our text before running them.
 Wrapping everything up, here's our code so far:

 ```python
 @dataclass(frozen=True)